King’s College London Accommodation: Battersea Edition

 ✅ On-Site Amenities

-Social spaces dotted around… there’s two rooftop terraces (the best one is in Block B) with decent views of The Shard and the London Eye and an open social space in Block B with a pool table and a cinema room, these areas aren’t usually too busy.
+Social spaces dotted around… there are two rooftop terraces (the better one is in Block B) offering decent views of The Shard, London Eye and Battersea fireworks in early November.
+There is also the presence of a pool table and cinema room (usually not too busy).

 ✅ Location & Campus Accessibility